For a list of all jellies, see list of jellies.

 - The usual tactics of luring individuals away from groups and killing them are vital here.
-It helps that slime creatures can't make noise.
+It helps that slime creatures don't make noise.

 - Be aware that merged slime creatures have the same HD, and hence the same MR, as unmerged ones.
 Confuse, Slow, and Ensorcelled Hibernation will all work just as well on the ginormous blobs as on the little ones.
 Be wary, however, of attempting to stab disabled enormous or titanic slime creatures: even disabled, they are quite capable of obliterating you (in the case of sleeping ones, their HP may be high enough that you fail to stab them to death in one hit).
 Such hexes are best used to keep out of melee range and pelt the slime creature from afar.
-Be aware their MR of 44 is high enough that they may resist spells some of the time
+Be aware their MR of 40 is high enough to allow them to resist spells some of the time.

 - Agony is also very effective, since, as noted, merged slimes have no more MR than normal ones.
 Using Agony is effective both when luring slimes off one at a time, or to quickly wear down a titanic slime creature, should you accidentally allow one to be created.
 Be very careful around merged slimes; 110 damage is enough to one-shot many necromancers when they first meet slime creatures.

-- Conjure Flame or Freezing Cloud also does a number on them in corridors, especially if you've got some way to stall them in the flames.
+- Conjure Flame or Freezing Cloud also does a number on them in corridors, especially if you've got some way to stall them in the clouds.

 |Size Category||Number of Creatures|